 As a student, your child is in his or her formative years.
 It is during this time where he or she creates principles in life, and they begin to form perceptions about themselves.
 Obviously, school is not all fluff and fun.
 There are bad guys here too; either a terror teacher or a classmate bully.
 These characters can play a role in your child’s personality, and it is your role as a parent to be the guiding light on what he or she really needs to hear.
 You can enroll your kids in after school activity programs to help them cope and get aquainted with everything.

 Your voice and guidance should shine above all else to keep negativity at bay, and to bolster your child’s confidence.
 This will help them build his or her own positive self-image.
 Never shy away from giving them affirmative words, give him or her gifts that they’ll appreciate, and most importantly, give them your full attention when they want to share their fears and ideas.

 Encourage Them To Gain all the Knowledge They Can

 Encourage your kids to explore interests at school, work responsibly and independently, and read.
 You can do this by displaying these traits in your own daily habits.
 As parents, you are the best role model your child can have, and showing how things should be done can spark genuine interest in them.
 Show them that being book smart is important, but being streetwise can be just as imperative.
+Some people use a peace path poster to empower their children.
 Display how you do your work, and take responsibility for the quality of the work you do.
 Teach them the value of reading by sharing your favorite authors and titles with them.